-5(c) (i) The compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser. (ii) The compensation committee shall be directly responsible for the appointment, compensation and oversight of the work of any compensation consultant, independent legal counsel or other adviser retained by the compensation committee. (iii) The listed company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to a compensation consultant, independent legal counsel or any other adviser retained by the compensation committee. (iv) The compensation committee may select a compensation consultant, legal counsel or other adviser to the compensation committee only after taking into consideration, all factors relevant to that person's independence from management, including the following: (A) The provision of other services to the listed company by the person that employs the compensation consultant, legal counsel or other adviser; (B) The amount of fees received from the listed company by the person that employs the compensation consultant, legal counsel or other adviser, as a percentage of the total revenue of the person that employs the compensation consultant, legal counsel or other adviser; (C) The policies and procedures of the person that employs the compensation consultant, legal counsel or other adviser that are designed to prevent conflicts of interest; (D) Any business or personal relationship of the compensation consultant, legal counsel or other adviser with a member of the compensation committee; (E) Any stock of the listed company owned by the compensation consultant, legal counsel or other adviser; and (F) Any business or personal relationship of the compensation consultant, legal counsel, other adviser or the person employing the adviser with an executive officer of the listed company.
+5(c) (i) The compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser. (ii) The compensation committee shall be directly responsible for the appointment, compensation and oversight of the work of any compensation consultant, independent legal counsel or other adviser retained by the compensation committee. (iii) The listed company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to a compensation consultant, independent legal counsel or any other adviser retained by the compensation committee. (iv) The compensation committee may select a compensation consultant, legal counsel or other adviser to the compensation committee only after taking into consideration, all factors relevant to that person's independence from management, including the following: (A) The provision of other services to the listed company by the person that employs the compensation consultant, legal counsel or other adviser; (B) The amount of fees received from the listed company by the person that employs the compensation consultant, legal counsel or other adviser, as a percentage of the total revenue of the person that employs the compensation consultant, legal counsel or other adviser;

+(C) The policies and procedures of the person that employs the compensation consultant, legal counsel or other adviser that are designed to prevent conflicts of interest; (D) Any business or personal relationship of the compensation consultant, legal counsel or other adviser with a member of the compensation committee; (E) Any stock of the listed company owned by the compensation consultant, legal counsel or other adviser; and (F) Any business or personal relationship of the compensation consultant, legal counsel, other adviser or the person employing the adviser with an executive officer of the listed company.
 6 Listed companies must have an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act.
-Osisko has an Audit Committee (the "AC") which satisfies the requirements of Rule 10A-3 under the Exchange Act.
+Osisko has an Audit and Risk Committee (the "ARC") which satisfies the requirements of Rule 10A-3 under the Exchange Act.
 7(a) The audit committee must have a minimum of three (3) members.
-Osisko's AC is composed of at least three (3) members.
+Osisko's ARC is composed of at least four (4) members.
 In addition to any requirement of Rule 10A-3(b)(1), all audit committee members must satisfy the requirements for independence set out in Section 303A.02.
-7(b) The audit committee must have a written charter that addresses: (i) the committee's purpose - which, at minimum, must be to: (A) assist board oversight of (1) the integrity of the listed company's financial statements, (2) the listed company's compliance with legal and regulatory requirements, (3) the independent auditor's qualifications and independence, and (4) the performance of the listed company's internal audit function and independent auditors; and Osisko's AC has a written charter that includes these minimum requirements in substance and other additional responsibilities relating to audit and risk, except for the variations outlined below.
+All the members of Osisko's ARC are independent in accordance with these requirements.
+7(b) The audit committee must have a written charter that addresses: (i) the committee's purpose - which, at minimum, must be to: (A) assist board oversight of (1) the integrity of the listed company's financial statements, (2) the listed company's compliance with legal and regulatory requirements, (3) the independent auditor's qualifications and independence, and (4) the performance of the Osisko's ARC has a written charter that includes these minimum requirements in substance and other additional responsibilities relating to audit and risk, except for the variations outlined below.
 Osisko does not currently have an internal audit function.